pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-createcustom/09-deploy-dev.md

 ---
-title: Migrate a Site That Was Created with a Custom Upstream to Drupal 9
+title: Migrate a Custom Upstream to Drupal 9
 subtitle: Deploy to Dev
 description:
 cms: "Drupal 9"